publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2/schI/m__us_usc_t15_s57b–1.md

     For purposes of this section:

-        (1) The terms “civil investigative demand” and “demand” mean any demand issued by the commission under subsection (c)(1) of this section.
+        (1) The terms “civil investigative demand” and “demand” mean any demand issued by the commission under subsection (c)(1).

         (2) The term “Commission investigation” means any inquiry conducted by a Commission investigator for the purpose of ascertaining whether any person is or has been engaged in any unfair or deceptive acts or practices in or affecting commerce (within the meaning of [section 45(a)(1) of this title][/us/usc/t15/s45/a/1]) or in any antitrust violations.